 Security breaches are expensive.
 Data discovery, data classification, and data protection policies can be used to find and adequately protect sensitive data belonging to your organization.
 Building trust is a critical competitive differentiator when courting new SaaS enterprises in the age of data breaches and compromised privacy.
 Customers and partners seek reassurance that the businesses they do business with are taking all reasonable precautions to prevent the leakage of sensitive information and putting them in danger.
 Certification of compliance meets this demand.

 Akitra offers an industry-leading, AI-powered Compliance Automation and Cybersecurity platform for SaaS companies.
-On the one hand, Andromeda Compliance uses automated evidence collection and continuous monitoring, together with a full suite of customizable policies and controls as a compliance foundation to help customers become certified for regulatory frameworks like SOC 1, SOC 2, ISO 27001, HIPPA, GDPR, PCI DSS, and NIST 800-53.
-Our compliance and security experts will also provide the customized guidance you need to navigate the end-to-end compliance process confidently.
+On the one hand, Andromeda Compliance uses automated evidence collection and continuous monitoring, together with a full suite of customizable policies and controls as a compliance foundation to help customers become certified for regulatory frameworks like SOC 1, SOC 2, HIPAA, GDPR, PCI DSS, ISO 27001, ISO 27701, ISO 27017, ISO 27018, NIST CSF, NIST 800-53, NIST 800-171, FedRAMP, CCPA, CMMC, and more such as CIS AWS Foundations Benchmark, etc. In addition, companies can use Akitra’s Risk Management product for overall risk management for your company, Trust Center, and AI-based Automated Questionnaire Response product to streamline and expedite security questionnaire response processes, delivering huge cost savings.
+Our compliance and security experts will provide customized guidance to navigate the end-to-end compliance process confidently.

 On the other hand, Andromeda cybersecurity provides quad-layer protection against ransomware and other threats.
 We ensure that you find all IT and IoT assets (wherever they are located) and determine the best type of device.
 Operating system, software version, risk level, etc. you should use for your organization and obtain asset detail information from your current systems, including directory services, wireless LAN controllers, SNMP network management tools, and AWS (to increase the precision and level of detail in cataloging both physical and digital assets).